|

 Performance: Even if you've never done scenery before, you can demonstrate how.
 A quick viewing of the DVD gives you all you need to know about laying groundcover, making trees, painting rocks and finishing a scene.

 The materials inside are bulk versions of tried-and-true Woodland Scenics products, so you know they'll work as intended and look great.
+The great part about scenery is it's really hard to do it wrong.

 Generally, if it doesn't look quite right, you haven't put enough material on.